 - 1 cup of light mayonnaise

-- 2 tablespoons of fresh dill chopped fine.
+- 2 tablespoons of chopped fresh dill (or 1 teaspoon of dried dill)

 - The day before you make the sandwiches hard boil the eggs.
-Add eggs to cold water, put on the stove on high bring to a boil.
-Cover after they start to boil, turn off the heat and let sit on the stove burner for 11 minutes.
-After 11 minutes rinse under cold water and put int he refrigerator.
+Add eggs to cold water, put the stove on high, bring to a boil.
+Cover after they start to boil, turn off the heat, and let sit on the stove burner for 11 minutes.
+After 11 minutes rinse under cold water and put into the refrigerator.

 - On the day that you’re going to make your tea sandwiches.
 Start by peeling and rinsing off The eggs.